Pixel 10 Pro Fold: Hardware

 Both OLED displays of the Pixel 10 Pro Fold have similar specifications to the Pixel 9 Pro Fold.
 The 8" internal Super Actua Flex Display and external 6.4" Actua Display have a peak brightness of 3000 nits, and a 120Hz refresh rate, although the internal display uses an LTPO display.

 The camera configuration remains unchanged from the previous generation, using the same 48MP Wide, 10.5MP Ultrawide, and 10.8MP 5x Telephoto cameras on the rear, and the same identical 10MP selfie cameras on the cover display and internal folding display.

 It is the first foldable to support IP68 water & dust resistance, which was achieved by reengineering the phone's hinge to be gearless.

 Following the rest of the Pixel 10 series, the Pixel 10 Pro Fold obtains the Tensor G5 custom System-on-Chip (SoC), which is a noticeable upgrade over the Tensor G4 and other previous Tensor processors.
 Instead of using Samsung Exynos fabrication, Google switched their chip manufacturer to TSMC, and used their state of the art N3E 3 nm processing node that many other smartphone chips use, such as the Apple A18 Pro and Snapdragon 8 Elite.
 Compared to Exynos, it provides better efficiency, performance improvements, and runs at lower temperatures, which often plagued older Pixel models.
 Although it uses a similar 8-core configuration as the Tensor G4, it slightly outperforms it in single-core and multicore benchmarks, and significantly outlasts it in terms of battery efficiency.
 It uses the same Samsung Exynos 5400 modem as the Tensor G4, allowing for Satellite Connectivity for contacting emergency services in dead zones.

 Despite the foldable being nearly half the thickness of the Pixel 10 & 10 Pro when unfolded, it fully supports the new Google-branded "Pixelsnap" technology, adding a circular magnet array to the back of the phone to align cases, wallets, phone mounts, stands, and wireless charging pucks and stands, and other accessories using the magnetic field.
-It is based on Qi2, the wireless charging standard that introduced MagSafe compatibility found in iPhones since the iPhone 12.
+It is based on the wireless charging standard Qi2.
 It supports up to 15W wireless charging speed, same as some of its slab phone counterparts.
 Although it is not the first foldable smartphone to support the Qi2 specification, with the Samsung Galaxy Z Fold 7 being the first to be Qi2-Ready, it is the very first to have magnets built into the back of the phone, similar to iPhones.